Information for Parents

 How are the Turing grants calculated?

-Turing grants are calculated on rates provided to RGU by Capita, who run the Turing Scheme on behalf of the UK Government.
+Turing grants are calculated on rates provided to RGU by the Department for Education (DfE), who run the Turing Scheme on behalf of the UK Government.
 They advise institutions on the maximum grants that can be paid to students.

-Students have to have a form signed on arrival overseas to confirm their start date and also have it signed again when they leave to confirm their end date.
-They must return this form, along with copies of their boarding passes, to the Study Abroad within 2 weeks of their arrival in country and then again within 2 weeks of their departure.
+Students have an attendance certificate signed on arrival overseas to confirm their start date and also have it signed again when they leave to confirm their end date.
+They must return this certificate, along with copies of their boarding passes, to the Study Abroad within 2 weeks of their arrival in country and then again within 2 weeks of their departure.
+The dates on this certificate are used to calculate the final amount of grant due.
+If there are anomalies between the dates on the Attendance Certificate and Boarding Passes, these will be followed up with the student.

 How are the Turing grants paid?